KnIfER/Godot-Editor-Console/README.md

 - Todo
-- [ ] a pie menu to run tool scripts
+- [ ] a pie menu to run tool scripts (will steal from terrabrush :)